abdo11901/Item-Catalog/README.md

 ====================
 * database_setup.py
 * demo.py
-* dummyData.py
 * README.md

 Files explanation
 ====================
 * database_setup.py: contains the database
 * demo.py: contains the routes
-* dummyData.py: Filling the database with some information
 * README.md: contains a description of our project

   How to run it: